 - 1 teaspoon vanilla

-- Up to four tablespoons of heaving cream or milk
+- Up to four tablespoons of heavy whipping cream or milk

 - In a microwave safe bowl, break up the pieces of unsweetened chocolate.
 Microwave to 30 seconds and stir.
 Continue until chocolate is melted.
 The double boiler method can be used as well to melt the chocolate.